New to insurance claims and need a primer on insurance adjusters and who they work for? Here’s a quick explainer on property insurance adjusters.

 How can I verify that my adjuster is properly licensed or registered?

-Any adjuster working on your homeowner’s claim (either on behalf of you or the insurance company) should be able to give you written proof of its license or registration upon request before beginning to inspect damage to your home.
+Any adjuster working on your claim — especially a homeowner’s claim — should give you written proof of its license or registration upon request before beginning to inspect damage to your home.

 In Florida, for instance, any adjuster assigned by your insurance company to inspect damage to your home must provide you with a printed or electronic document containing his or her name and state adjuster license number.
 Fl.
 Stat 627.70131(3).
 Any subsequent communication between you and an insurance company adjuster regarding your claim must also include the name and license number of the adjuster.
 Fl.
 Stat.
 627.70131(3).